Manaslu Circuit Trek

 • One pair of shorts

-• Four pairs of T-shirts
+• Four T-shirts

-• One MIT wear/fleece jacket
+• One fleece jacket or mid-layer

 • Undergarments